 NOTE: In the event your child is in a cast/device for a break/sprain, we will do our best to accommodate their needs.
 In the event we are unable to provide the care necessary, you may be asked to find alternative care.

 Communicable Diseases

-Please notify the school at once if your child has been exposed to a communicable disease such as chicken pox, measles, ringworm, RSV, head lice, etc.
+Please notify the school at once if your child has been exposed to a communicable disease such as COIVD, hand foot and mouth, pink eye, chicken pox, measles, ringworm, RSV, head lice, etc.

 Medications